 If you want to export a vehicle from the Netherlands, you must have it deregistered.
 To this end, you register the vehicle for export with the Netherlands Vehicle Authority (RDW).
 If you need to drive the vehicle on Dutch public roads while exporting, an export registration number is required as well as black and white licence plates.

 Registering a vehicle for export

-- You register the vehicles online through Dealer Online Export Registration (OREH).
+- You register the vehicles online through a recognised Export Service (erkenning ED).

 - You complete an export statement and submit it to one of the 16 RDW inspection stations or to the Customer Service Desk in Zoetermeer or Veendam.

 - Are you a car dealer and is the vehicle part of your company stock?
 You must notify the vehicle online through the Online Registration Export Traders (Online Registratie Export Handelaren OREH, in Dutch)

 You must register each vehicle separately for export.

 If you export a vehicle, you have to deal with import and registration procedures in the destination country.
 The manufacturer issues a Certificate of Conformity (Certificaat van Overeenstemming, CVO) for a vehicle that has been built in accordance with a European type approval.
 It shows that the vehicle meets the relevant admission requirements.
 The CVO contains the technical details and the EC type approval number.
 You will need this number in order to obtain a car registration in an EU Member State.